milkyway-multimedia/ss-social-feed/README.md

 - Google Plus Page

 I am hoping to add Instagram and maybe Pinterest when I have time...
 But you can have as many of the above accounts as you want (if you don't mind the lag...)

+### Features
+- Display all your social activity of one page
+- Use AddThis to encourage sharing
+- You can add follow buttons and like post buttons, as well as use hash tag retweets with Twitter.

 ## License
 * MIT